vicr123/docs/docs/thebranch/repositories/sharing/pull.md

 ### Resolving conflicts

 If changes from the remote branch conflict with committed changes in the local branch, Git will not be able to merge the changes automatically.
 For example, if the same line is changed in your local repository and also in the remote repository, a conflict occurs.
-If this happens when you are pulling, you will be asked to merge changes.
+If this happens when you are pulling, you will be asked to [resolve conflicts](../conflicts.md).

 Once you have selected an appropriate resolution for all the conflicting changes, click <Command icon="vcs-pull">Pull</Command>. theBranch will conclude the pull operation, resolving the conflicting changes in the manner that you instructed.